raugsburg/Hivio/WORKFLOW.md

 Document what changed, what it was before, what it is now, and why Update CONTEXT.md on main immediately

-End of Each Rotation
-Every team member posts a Role Rotation Log to Google Sites answering these five questions in 3-5 sentences each:
-What was your role this rotation?
-What specific work did you complete?
-What AI tools did you use and how?
-What did you have to fix or override?
-What would you do differently?

 Per Gate Portfolio Requirements
 Add an AI Usage Section to Google Sites containing:
 Link to sessions/ folder on GitHub